Lemon Chicken Breast Recipe with Cucumber Feta Salad

 Even the simplest marinade can make a huge difference — marinated chicken becomes moist, juicy and flavorful.
 Just 20 minutes in a marinade will make a difference.
 You could leave it for longer, but there is no need to go past 2 hours for chicken breasts (a whole chicken can marinate overnight).
 A resealable plastic bag or small rimmed dish makes marinating easy, too.

 For this recipe, we went with a simple marinade of lemon juice, olive oil, garlic, fresh dill, salt, and pepper.
-The lemon and dill work perfectly with the light cucumber feta salad, but you could switch lemon for lime or dill for other herbs if you wanted.
+The lemon and dill work nicely with the light cucumber feta salad, but you could switch lemon for lime or dill for other herbs if you wanted.
 This lemon and garlic chicken marinade is also one of our favorites.

 Sear Until Golden

 After 20 to 30 minutes of marinating, remove the chicken from the marinade and pat it dry — this helps with getting that golden sear when we cook.
-Whenever you sear something, especially chicken, it’s really important that you pat everything dry.
+Whenever you sear meat, especially chicken, it’s critical that you pat everything dry.
 If the chicken were still wet from the marinade, the chicken breasts would steam, not sear.
 Heat a frying pan over medium-high heat and add some olive oil (or other fat like vegetable oil, coconut oil or a combination of butter and oil).
 As soon as the oil is shimmering, add the chicken and cook 2 to 3 minutes until golden.

 Cover, Turn Heat to Low